MicrosoftDocs/architecture-center/docs/cloud-adoption/digital-estate/rationalize.md

 ### First steps to all transformations

-The first step of any rationalization effort is to evaluate the first R, Retire.
+The first step of any rationalization effort is to evaluate candidates for Retirement.
 Understanding application road maps, monitoring asset utilization, and interviewing power users can quickly identify applications that are no longer used regularly.
 For the sake of a cloud empowered transformation, these assets are labeled as retired.
 They may still live on in the data center, but are removed from any transformation efforts.

-The next step to rationalization is the evaluation of the last R, Replace.
-Applications that should be replaced with a modern SaaS approach, like Office365 to replace Exchange for email hosting, can produce significant efficiencies.
+The next step to rationalization is the evaluation of candidates for Replacement.
+Applications that should be replaced with a modern SaaS approach, like Office365 for email hosting, can produce significant efficiencies.
 For the sake of a cloud empowered transformation, these assets are labeled as replace.
 They may still live on in the data center until a later project can upgrade the assets, but they are removed from any of the current transformation efforts.

 From this point forward guidance assumes that any assets being reviewed are not slated for retirement or replacement.